 ‘Ajoobaa’ means ‘Wonder’ in Hindi.
-It’s a card game for 4-7 players to explore the Seven Wonders of the World with fun, thrill and suspense along the way!
-This game was made with an intent that players would know the difference between the old and new 7 wonders of the world, and thereby cultivate an appreciation for global culture and travel.
+It is a hybrid card-app game for 4-7 players to explore the Seven Wonders of the World with fun and suspense along the way!

 Discipline: Game Design, Interaction Design